chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

     chef-automate bootstrap bundle create bootstrap.abb
     ```

-    - Copy `bootstrap.abb` to all Automate and Chef Infra frontend nodes in the Disaster Recovery cluster.
+    - Copy `bootstrap.abb` to all Automate and Chef Infra frontend nodes in the disaster recovery cluster.

     {{< note >}}
     - Suggested frequency of backup and restore jobs is one hour.
 Be sure to monitor backup times to ensure they can be completed in the available time.